How Does a Bankruptcy Impact Your Credit Score?

 Consider that consumer credit scores are generally intended to help lenders determine the likelihood that you’ll make a debt payment within 90 days.
 A bankruptcy tells lenders that not only did you go over 90 days, you weren’t ever able to pay the entirety of what you owed.

-According to FICO, the creator of the widely used FICO credit scores, if you currently have a FICO score in the mid-700s, you may see your score drop by over 100 points if you declare bankruptcy.
-That could move you from a “very good” to “fair” credit range.
+According to FICO, the creator of the widely used FICO credit scores, if you currently have a very good FICO score, you can expect to see a "huge drop" in your score drop if you declare bankruptcy.

 If your score is already low, perhaps due to high credit card balances or late payments, it may not drop by as many points since the bankruptcy is just an additional derogatory mark on an already checkered credit report.
 In some cases, the bankruptcy might even increase your score if it discharges high balances on your accounts.
 However, your score may still be quite low, and the bankruptcy could affect your overall creditworthiness and ability to get credit regardless of your score.

 If you decide to declare bankruptcy, you may have several options to choose from.
-You should likely consult a credit counselor or bankruptcy attorney to understand the pros and cons of each, and If you decide to move forward with a bankruptcy, you may need to sign up for bankruptcy counseling through a nonprofit credit counseling organization.
+You should consult with a bankruptcy attorney to understand the pros and cons of each, and if you decide to move forward with a bankruptcy, you may need to sign up for bankruptcy counseling through a nonprofit credit counseling organization.

 Chapter 7 vs. Chapter 13